Whittenberger Symposium and Lecture

 Family, friends and colleagues mourned his passing on March 17, 2007.

-The next Whittenberger Symposium and Lecture will be held on Friday, December 6 at the Joseph B. Martin Conference Center.
+The next Whittenberger Symposium and Lecture will be held on Thursday, December 15, 2016.
+Details to follow.

 Thank you for all who have joined us for our past symposia; we look forward to seeing you next year for the next stage in our presentation series!